 But the Pentagon isn't buying it.
 Defense officials worry about the fundamental dependency on external AI providers, especially given Anthropic's cloud-based delivery model.
 Unlike traditional software that ships on physical media, modern AI systems often rely on continuous connection to provider servers for updates and model weights.

 The controversy exposes a critical tension in military AI adoption.
 The DoD wants cutting-edge capabilities that only commercial AI labs can provide, but it also demands absolute control and zero external dependencies.
-Those requirements may be fundamentally incompatible with how companies like Anthropic, , and actually build and deploy their systems.
+Those requirements may be fundamentally incompatible with how companies like Anthropic, OpenAI, and Google actually build and deploy their systems.